Fishhma/starpost/README.md

 ### Documentation

-**STARPOST**
-Product Star Posts (API, Flask) by fishma

 This is a simple API for using posts.
-It supports basic CRUD operations (Create, Read, Update, Delete)
+It supports basic CRUD operations

 **How to install on Windows**